microsoft/FHIR-Converter/README.md

 Right now, the FHIR Converter transforms HL7 v2 messages into FHIR bundles using templates that define the mappings between the two data formats.
 Leveraging the FHIR Converter organizations can customize or create their own mapping templates based on their HL7 v2 implementation and transform them into FHIR bundles.
 These FHIR bundles are returned for further data manipulation or can be immediately persisted into a FHIR server, such as the [Azure API for FHIR](https://azure.microsoft.com/en-us/services/azure-api-for-fhir/).
 The FHIR Converter released to open source on Thursday March 5th, 2020.

-The open-source FHIR Converter consists of the following of functionality:
+The open-source FHIR Converter consists of the following functionality:

 1. A set of starting templates, leveraging [handlebars](https://handlebarsjs.com/), to translate HL7 v2 messages into FHIR bundles.
 These templates were generated based on the mappings defined by the [HL7 community](https://confluence.hl7.org/display/OO/2-To-FHIR+Project).
 As more mappings are defined, we will continue to release updated of these templates.
 Current examples are ADT-A01, ORU-R01, and VXU_V04.
 1. A set of sample messages to accompany the released templates.